Jordan8765/Echoes-Of-The-Forgotten-GSP/README.md

 All game assets and source code can be found in this GitHub repository.
 Feel free to explore, contribute, or modify as needed.

+In case of error with the github download link with google drive is available here https://drive.google.com/file/d/1QnhqgNAw_GhA7PleIE2ATUGm7pchvsWb/view?usp=sharing

 Enjoy the adventure, and thank you for checking out Echoes of the Forgotten! 🚀